9sako6/imgcmp/README.md

   </a>
 </p>

-This [GitHub action](https://github.com/features/actions) optimizes images in your repository.
+This GitHub Actions optimizes images in your repository.
-You will receive a pull request with optimized images after your pull request.
+You will receive a pull request with optimized images at the time specified in [`on.schedule`](https://docs.github.com/en/actions/learn-github-actions/workflow-syntax-for-github-actions#onschedule).
-This Github action is inspired by [ImgBot](https://github.com/dabutvin/ImgBot).
+This Github Actions is inspired by [ImgBot](https://github.com/dabutvin/ImgBot).

-The pull request example:
+A pull request example:

 <p align="center"><img src="./figs/sample_pull_request.png" width="80%"></p>